sohagiya/genai-capstone-doc-assist-proj/README.md

 ### Using the Web UI

 1. Open http://localhost:8501
-2. Go to "Upload Documents" tab
+2. **Left Panel - Document Management:**
-3. Upload a PDF, TXT, CSV, XLSX, or DOCX file
+   - Upload a PDF, TXT, CSV, XLSX, or DOCX file
-4. Go to "Ask Questions" tab
+   - View all uploaded documents
+   - Delete individual documents or clear all
+3. **Right Panel - Ask Questions:**
-5. Type your question and click "Ask"
+   - Type your question about the uploaded documents
+   - Click "Ask Question"
-6. View the answer with citations and confidence score
+   - View the answer with citations, confidence score, and sources
+4. **Sidebar - Settings:**
+   - Adjust number of sources (top_k)
+   - Select answer style (concise, detailed, bullet)
+   - Check API health
+   - Clear all documents

 ### Using the API